-The regulatory approval process for product candidates that target rare diseases, including DMD, Friedreich's Ataxia and amyotrophic lateral sclerosis, is uncertain.
+The regulatory approval process for product candidates that target rare diseases, including DMD, Friedreich's ataxia and amyotrophic lateral sclerosis, is uncertain.

-Due to the lack of precedent, broad discretion of regulatory authorities, and a multitude of unique factors that impact the regulatory approval process, the likelihood of the approval of any of our product candidates that target rare diseases is uncertain, and we may not be able to anticipate, prepare for or satisfy requests or requirements from regulatory authorities, including completing and submitting planned investigational new drug applications, or INDs, and NDAs for our product candidates, in a timely manner, or at all.
-For example, DMD is a rare disease for which there is currently no FDA approved therapeutic and several companies pursuing DMD therapies have recently experienced difficulties in obtaining FDA approval.
-In February 2016, PTC Therapeutics received a Refuse to File letter from the FDA for its DMD drug candidate, ataluren, in which the FDA stated that ataluren's application was not sufficiently complete to permit a substantive review.
-Sarepta Therapeutics' candidate eteplirsen for the treatment of DMD received an FDA Advisory Committee vote against U.S. approval in April 2016, and, prior to the drug's scheduled PDUFA date of May 26, 2016, the FDA announced that it would not complete its review of eteplirsen by this scheduled PDUFA date.
-BioMarin's exon-skipping drug candidate for DMD, drisapersen (KyndrisaTM) received a complete response letter from the FDA in January 2016 indicating that the application is not approvable in its present form.
-BioMarin withdrew its Marketing Authorization Application to the European Medicines Agency, or EMA, in May 2016 and announced that it intends to discontinue clinical and regulatory development of drisapersen as well as three other follow-on products in Phase 2 clinical trials for distinct forms of DMD.
-In July 2016, Santhera Pharmaceuticals announced that the FDA will require investigators to finish another, confirmatory Phase 3 clinical trial for its DMD product candidate, idebenone, prior to filing an NDA.
-We may experience similar difficulties in seeking approval of edasalonexent for the treatment of DMD, and the FDA may determine, after evaluation of our data and analyses, that such data and analyses do not support an NDA submission, filing or approval.
+Due to the lack of extensive precedent, broad discretion of regulatory authorities, and a multitude of unique factors that impact the regulatory approval process, the likelihood of the approval of any of our product candidates that target rare diseases is uncertain, and we may not be able to anticipate, prepare for or satisfy requests or requirements from regulatory authorities, including completing and submitting planned investigational new drug applications, or INDs, and NDAs for our product candidates, in a timely manner, or at all.
+For example, there is currently only one approved therapy for DMD in the United States.
+Sarepta Therapeutics' drug eteplirsen was approved by the FDA for the treatment of DMD under the accelerated approval pathway in September 2016.
+Outside of the United States, PTC Therapeutics' drug ataluren has been approved within the European Union Member States, Iceland, Liechtenstein, Norway, Israel and South Korea for the treatment of nonsense mutation DMD.
+Other than these two drugs, there has been limited historical clinical trial experience for the development of drugs to treat the underlying cause of DMD.
+As a result, the design and conduct of clinical trials for this disease, particularly for drugs to address the underlying cause of this disease, is subject to increased risk.
+In particular, regulatory authorities in the United States have not issued definitive guidance as to how to measure and demonstrate efficacy.
+We may experience difficulties in seeking approval of edasalonexent for the treatment of DMD, and the FDA may determine, after evaluation of our data and analyses, that such data and analyses do not support an NDA submission, filing or approval.
+The regulatory approval process is also uncertain for other rare diseases with only one or no approved therapy in the United States, such as amyotrophic lateral sclerosis and Friedreich's ataxia.
+The design and conduct of clinical trials for rare diseases with such limited historical clinical trial guidance, likewise, is subject to increased risk due to the inherent uncertainty from the extremely limited or completely lacking regulatory approval process precedent.
 Due to this lack of predictability, we may not have the resources necessary to meet regulatory requirements and successfully complete a potentially protracted, expensive and wide-ranging approval process for commercialization of product candidates for rare diseases.